8th Grade Diagnostic Math Test

 b) What is the probability of getting tails twice?

 4. Mark finds a TV that costs $600.
-However, after a discussion with the manager, he gets 25% off.
+However, after discussing with the manager, he gets 25% off.
 Which of the following expressions is equivalent to the sum Mark pays after the deduction?

 1. 1800 x 0.25